Nobody's Fool (1994 film): Critical response

-Nobody's Fool was well received by film critics.
-The film maintains a "Certified Fresh" 91% rating on the review aggregator Rotten Tomatoes based on reviews from 55 critics.
+The film maintains a 91% rating on the review aggregator Rotten Tomatoes based on reviews from 55 critics.
 The site's consensus states: "It's solidly directed by Robert Benton and stacked with fine performances from an impressive cast, but above all, Nobody's Fool is a showcase for some of Paul Newman's best late-period work."
-On Metacritic the film has a score of 86 out of 100 based on reviews from 28 critics, indicating "universal acclaim".
+On Metacritic the film has a score of 86 out of 100 based on reviews from 28 critics.